What a great blind-tasting app must do

 2. Teach separators for close callsWhat you need: The marks (and the service embarrassments) live in the near-misses: Syrah vs Grenache, Riesling vs Grüner, Cabernet vs Merlot.
 You need the one distinguishing check, fast.How Sensium does it: Compare gives a Fast Call — a single decision rule that resolves most close pairs in seconds — with structure pillars and signature aromas laid out side by side.

 4. Have real varietal depthWhat you need: A 20-grape app runs out fast.
-Depth matters for the long tail of obscure varieties you eventually meet — and the data has to be trustworthy, not crowd-sourced noise.How Sensium does it: The Atlas carries all 1,534 varieties, each dossier led by the blind tell (colour, signature aromas, structural fingerprint) and editorially sourced from Wine Grapes (2012) and the Oxford Companion to Wine.
+Depth matters for the long tail of obscure varieties you eventually meet — and the data has to be trustworthy, not crowd-sourced noise.How Sensium does it: The Atlas carries the full atlas, each dossier led by the blind tell (colour, signature aromas, structural fingerprint) and editorially sourced from Wine Grapes (2012) and the Oxford Companion to Wine.

-5. Fit real practice, everywhereWhat you need: Skill comes from short daily reps that survive a busy week and follow you across devices — phone before service, web at your desk.How Sensium does it: Five-minute daily drills, with Coach Memory syncing your history across iOS, Android, and web so one account carries your progress everywhere.
+5. Fit real practice, everywhereWhat you need: Skill comes from short daily reps that survive a busy week and follow you across devices — phone before service, web at your desk.How Sensium does it: Drills that stick, with Coach Memory syncing your history across iOS, Android, and web so one account carries your progress everywhere.

 Purpose-built coach vs general wine apps